pinheadmz/swap-test/README.md

 $ cp conf/bcoin-testnet-wallet.conf ~/.bcoin/testnet/wallet.conf
 ```

-The app and tests are hard-coded with specific port numbers so be sure to configure correctly!
+The app and tests are hard-coded for `testnet` and specific non-default port numbers so be
+sure to configure correctly!

 NOTE: At this time, [a small update to bcash](https://github.com/bcoin-org/bcash/pull/92/files)
 is pending and these configuration files will not work until it is merged, or manually updated.